Ready to get healthy? Let’s start with a nap!

-When we’re young, naps are an essential part of our lives.
+When we’re young, naps are an essential part of our lives, helping our bodies rest and heal and grow.
 As we grow older, it’s almost frowned upon in our workaholic, North American culture.
-We see people who nap as lazy instead of ambitious.
-We perceive of it as missed time instead of a chance to rejuvenate to do better work afterwards.
+Napping can sometimes be seen as laziness or lack of ambition instead of a chance to rejuvenate to do better work afterward.

 The history of napping

-But the daytime snooze is still hardwired into our biology.
+Try as we do to avoid giving into a daytime nap, it’s still hardwired into our biology.
 Studies show that when people are put into an environment that lacks any indication of time, they naturally fall into the biphasic (one large rest with a smaller subsequent rest) sleep pattern.

 The benefits of napping

-Studies show that napping offers many long and short term health benefits.
+Studies show that napping offers many benefits.
 These are just a few:

-- Increases alertness – A study by NASA found that a 40 min nap increased alertness by 100% for study participants.
+- Increased alertness.
+A study by NASA found that a 40 min nap increased alertness by 100% for study participants.

-- Heightens creativity – Neuroscientists at City University of New York found that napping boosts sophisticated memory, which helps us see big picture ideas and be more creative.
+- Heightened creativity.
+Neuroscientists at City University of New York found that napping boosts sophisticated memory, which helps us see big picture ideas and be more creative.

-- Improves health – A study of Greek adults found that napping at least three times a week for 30 minutes or more was associated with a 37% lower risk of death from heart disease.
+- Improved health.
+A study of Greek adults found that napping at least three times a week for 30 minutes or more was associated with a 37% lower risk of death from heart disease.

-- Boosts memory – During sleep, recent memories are transferred to the neocortex, where long term memories are solidified and stored
+- Enriched memory.
+During sleep, recent memories are transferred to the neocortex, where long term memories are solidified and stored.

 How long to nap

-The amount of time you spend napping impacts the benefits you receive from it.
+The amount of time you spend napping impacts the benefits you may receive when you wake up.
 Nap too long and it may be counterproductive to what you’re trying to accomplish.

-- Afternoon siesta (60 min) – While you’ll have some grogginess after waking up, this amount of sleep allows you to enjoy slow wave sleep.
+- Afternoon siesta (60 min).
+While you’ll have some grogginess after waking up, this length of nap allows you to enjoy slow wave sleep.
 This type of sleep is best for improving memory (facts, faces, names).